E2Gold Inc.: E2Gold Engages ITG

 ABOUT E2GOLD INC.

 E2Gold Inc. is a Canadian gold exploration company which completed an oversubscribed Initial Public Offering on December 30, 2020, and began trading on the TSX Venture Exchange on January 4, 2021.
 Its large flagship property, the Hawkins Gold Project, covers seven townships in north-central Ontario, about 140 km east of the Hemlo Gold Mine.
-The Company is currently drilling the first half of an 8,000 metre 2021 drill program to confirm and expand the McKinnon Inferred Resource.
+The Company recently completed the first phase of an 8,000 metre drill program to confirm and expand the McKinnon Inferred Resource.

 For further information please contact: